vmware/terraform-provider-tanzu-mission-control/docs/guides/tanzu-mission-control_data_protection.md

 ---
 Title: "Data Protection of a Tanzu Kubernetes Cluster"
 Description: |-
-    An example of using Data Protection Feature for a Tanzu Kubernetes Cluster
+    An example of using Data Protection Feature for a Tanzu Kubernetes Cluster/Cluster Group
 ---
 # Enable Data Protection

 The `tanzu-mission-control_enable_data_protection` resource enables users to activate and set up data protection for a Tanzu Kubernetes Cluster.
 Once enabled, users can create instant backups or schedule backups for later.

+**NOTE :** To resolve cluster and cluster group data protection conflicts use the below command ``terraform refresh``

 For more information regarding data protection, see [Data Protection][data-protection].